 Why we collect, hold, use and disclose personal information

 We collect, hold and use your information for a number of reasons, such as to:

 - provide membership benefits, financial services and products or information about those benefits, services and products

 - give you information about financial services and products from 3rd parties we have agreements with

 - conduct market and demographic research in relation to the products and services our members acquired from us.

-We also collect and hold personal information as required by law, for example:
+We also collect, hold and use personal information as required by law, for example:

 - for our register of members